buildfoundation/mainframer/README.md

 ## Change Compression Level

-You can tune compression levels as you wish Default compression levels are `1`.
+You can tune compression levels as you wish.
+Default compression levels are `1`.

-* If network is slow, you might consider increasing compression level up to `9` to exchange less data.
+* If network is slow, you might consider increasing compression levels up to `9` to exchange less data.
 * If network is fast (near to 1 Gb/s), you might consider disabling compression at all by passing `0` as a value.

 Configurable via `local.properties`: